 The Share Registration Services Agreement is terminable, inter alia, (a) upon three months' written notice in the event of a disagreement over fees; (b) upon service of written notice if the other party commits a material breach of its obligations under the Share Registration Services Agreement which that party has failed to remedy within 45 days of receipt of a written notice to do so from the first party; or (c) upon service of written notice if a resolution is passed or an order made for the winding-up, dissolution or administration of the other party.
+The Share Registration Services Agreement automatically renews for successive 12 month periods, unless otherwise terminated as set out above or by either party giving not less than six months' notice but not to expire earlier than the expiry of the relevant 12 month period.

-9.6 The Custodian Agreement
+7.5 Custodian Agreement

-The Custodian (a company incorporated in Jersey on 28 April 1956 with registration number 702 with an issued share capital comprising 53,975 ordinary shares) has been appointed, pursuant to the Custodian Agreement between the Company and the Custodian, to act as custodian and depositary, for the purposes of AIFMD, of the Group.
+The Custodian has been appointed, pursuant to the Custodian Agreement between the Company and the Custodian, to act as custodian and depositary, for the purposes of AIFMD, of the Company.